pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 are placed in the root of the project directory using standard naming conventions.
 :::

+## How to add a LICENSE file to your package repository

-There are several ways to add a license file:
+There are several ways to add a LICENSE file:

 1. When you create a new repository on GitHub, it will ask you if you wish to add a `LICENSE` file at that time.
 If you select yes, it will create the file for you.
 2. You can add a license through the GitHub gui following the [<i class="fa-brands fa-github"></i> instructions here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 3. You can add the file manually like we are doing in this lesson.
+4. Or, if you are using a tool such as Hatch, it will add a LICENSE file for you.

 :::{tip}
 If you completed the past lessons including